-CHART 11.
-RSR Demand (million passengers and passenger kilometers)
+Chart 11.
+RSR Demand (million passengers and passenger kilometres)

-A more detailed presentation of the yearly number of passengers transported ranked Germany first, with about 2 160 million passengers, or nearly one quarter of the total, followed by the UK with 1520 million (17%), and France with 1440 million passengers (16%).
+A more detailed presentation of the yearly number of passengers transported ranked Germany first, with about 2 160 million passengers, or nearly one quarter of the total, followed by the UK with 1 520 million (17%), and France with 1 440 million passengers (16%).

-6.4.2 Comparisons with Other Modes
+6.4.2 Comparisons with other modes

-This figure of 8 900 million yearly passengers is the equivalent of patronage on all 45 European metro networks in 20138.
+This figure of 8 900 million yearly passengers is the equivalent of patronage on all 45 European metro networks in 2013.
 In 2013, the total number of passengers travelling by Light Rail and trams in the European Union was 7 688 million.
-In 2014 the total number of passengers travelling by air in EU-28 was of approx. 880 mil, according to Eurostat9, i.e. regional and suburban railways carry 10 times more passengers than airlines in the EU.
+In 2013, the total number of passengers travelling by air in the European Union could be established at 842 million9, i.e. regional and suburban railways carry 10 times more passengers than airlines in Europe.